There was a time when I was skeptical of the tofu scramble but have now surpassed that skepticism with flying colors!

 Tofu scrambles are a great one pot meal that are easy to put together and fairly cheap depending on the ingredients you use.

-In this version I decided to use some dried thyme and dijon mustard, you can also use mustard powder if you have it on hand.
-I used to use mustard in my scrambled eggs and found it to work well here too.
+In this version, I decided to use some dried thyme and dijon mustard, you can also use mustard powder if you have it on hand.
+I used to use dried mustard in my scrambled eggs, and found it to work well here too.
 Adjust all measurements to your taste, adding more or less of anything you like.

 As a friendly reminder, please consume tofu in moderation.
 It has plenty of health benefits, but it’s also not for everyone so I encourage you to be informed.
 Find out more about the benefits and warnings of tofu here: Tofu

 ♥ AVOCADO BUTTER ♥

 Avocado is much better for you than regular butters…and if you love avocados this will work great for you.

 I mashed it up in the skin and serve right onto the bread.
 Simple and wonderful!
 Add salt & pepper if you like as well.Print